Best practices for file formats

 - Web archive: WARC

 See the Library of Congress' Sustainability of Digital Formats web site for more complete listings and discussions of formats, including guidance for the preservation of data sets, geospatial data, and web archives.
+Or visit the LOC's page on Recommended Format Specifications for preservation.

 File formats case study